PawseySC/shell-hpc/_episodes/01-intro.md

 - "The shell's main disadvantages are its primarily textual nature and how cryptic its commands and operation can be."
 ---
 ### Background
-At a high level, computers do four things:

--   run programs
--   store data
--   communicate with each other, and
--   interact with us

-They can do the last of these in many different ways, including through a keyboard and mouse, or touch screen interfaces, or speech recognition using systems.
-While such hardware interfaces are becoming more commonplace, most interaction is still done using screens, mice, touchpads and keyboards.

 We are all familiar with **graphical user interfaces** (GUI - windows, icons and pointers).
 They are easy to learn and fantastic for simple tasks where a vocabulary consisting of "click" translates easily into "do the thing I want".
 But this magic relies on